PRASANTH9819/Smart-Sewage-Overflow-prevention-system/README.md

 - Use of AI/ML to predict overflow patterns.
 - Battery backup for uninterrupted operation.

-## Contribution
-Feel free to contribute to this project by submitting pull requests or reporting issues.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For any queries, feel free to reach out via GitHub issues or email.